bulwark-crypto/Bulwark-KB/docs/Guides/Staking-Troubleshooting-CLI.md

-# Staking Troubleshooting for CLI wallets
+# Staking Troubleshooting - CLI

+**This guide is for the Windows, Linux, Mac and Raspbian CLI wallets.**
+**The commands specificed will not work as listed for GUI interfaces**

 To make sure your wallet is staking, the 1st step is to use the following command: